-This blog post was last updated on Wednesday, June 29th.
+This blog post was last updated on Thursday, February 9th.

-- The 6 Key Drivers of Modern Real Estate Analytics in Property Technology
+- The 5 Key Drivers of Modern Real Estate Analytics in Property Technology

 - The Proptech Companies Powering Commercial Real Estate Analytics

 What Is Real Estate Analytics Software?
 Understanding the New Age of Proprietary Data

 In short, real estate data analytics offer investors new ways to visualize data intelligence to make faster, better-informed underwriting and investment decisions.